lcsirmaz/entropy-rules/DESCRIPTION.md

 #### Minimal entropy inequalities

-Non-negative linear combination of entropy inequalities is also an entropy inequality &ndash; which is the same as saying that the closure of the entropy region is a *convex* set.
+Any non-negative linear combination of entropy inequalities is also an entropy inequality.
 When an entropy inequality is such a linear combination of other known entropy inequalities, then we say that it is *superseded*.
 We remark that this &quot;linear combination&quot; includes decreasing